All posts by happyholistichealth

 Spirulina, The Supergreen Solution

-Spirulina is one of my favourite superfoods because it is one of the most nutritious plant-like organisms known to humans.
-I regard it as the ultimate superfood powerhouse.
-Although there are other super-greens such as chlorella, spirulina is almost like the supergreen equivalent of a “multi-vitamin”, a great all-rounder.
+Spirulina is one of my favourite superfoods because it’s one of the most nutritious plant-like organisms known to humans.
+I regard spirulina as the ultimate superfood powerhouse.
+Although there are other super-greens such as chlorella, spirulina is almost like the supergreen equivalent of a multi-vitamin, a great all-rounder.
 Its nutritional benefits are both vast and impressive, making it an invaluable food especially for vegetarians, vegans, anaemics, diabetics and anyone who is nutritionally compromised.

-Spirulina is one of the oldest life-forms on the earth and it helped produce our oxygen-rich atmosphere billions of years ago.
-Actually a blue green algae, it is a 100% natural and highly nutritious micro water plant.
+Spirulina is one of the oldest life-forms on earth and it helped produce our oxygen-rich atmosphere billions of years ago.
+Actually, a blue green algae, it’s a 100% natural and highly nutritious micro water plant.
 It is found in both the ocean and large warm alkaline fresh water lakes.

 Spirulina is so nutrient dense you could survive on it and water alone.